Olesia-P/portfolio/README.md

 - Enjoy various animations;
 - Get distracted with GIFs in TV;
 - Read dinosaur jokes in the footer;
-- The site has two versions: English and Ukrainian.
+- The site has two versions: English and Ukrainian, your language choice is stored in a cookie.

 ## Skills used